Vrsar

 It is the home of the large Koversada Naturist Campsite, the oldest in Istria.

 Municipality

 The municipality consists of Vrsar as the largest settlement and 8 villages in the interior, including Begi, Bralići, Delići, Flengi, Gradina, Kloštar, Kontešići and Marasi.
 Funtana, the nearby coastal town, was a part of the Vrsar municipality until 2006.
 Town council has 11 representatives elected every four years.
 Local government is based in a refurbished historical building in the central Degrassi Square.

+Demographics

+According to the 2021 census, its population was 1,923. with 1,535 living in the town proper.
+It was 2,162 in 2011.

+The municipality consists of the following settlements: